flyteorg/flytectl/docs/source/gen/flytectl_update_plugin-override.rst

  flytectl update plugin-override --attrFile po.yaml

-Updates plugin override for project, domain and workflow combination.
+Update plugin override for project, domain and workflow combination.
 This will take precedence over any other plugin overrides defined at project domain level.
 For workflow 'core.control_flow.run_merge_sort.merge_sort' in flytectldemo project, development domain, it is: